EPCCed/archer2-gpu-hip/lectures/1-introduction/README.md

+template: titleslide

+# Introduction to GPU Programming with HIP
+## EPCC, University of Edinburgh
+## training@epcc.ed.ac.uk

+---
+template: titleslide
 # Introduction

-- A simple model of performance
-- Graphics processors
+---

-## A simple model of performance
+# A simple model of performance

 A very simple picture of a computer might be